MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-storage-event-triggers.md

 ## Introduction

 A common use case for invoking Data Factory data pipelines is to trigger a pipeline upon file events like file arrival and file delete.
-For customers moving from Azure Data Factory (ADF) to Microsoft Fabric, using ADLS/Blog storage events is very common.
+For customers moving from Azure Data Factory (ADF) to Microsoft Fabric, using ADLS/Blog storage events is common.
 New Fabric users not previously familiar with ADF might generally use file events from OneLake.
-Triggers in Fabric Data Factory leverage Fabric platform capabilities including EventStreams and Reflex triggers.
-Inside of the Fabric Data Factory pipeline design canvas, there is a Trigger button to create a Reflex trigger for your pipeline, or you can create the trigger directly from the Data Activator experience.
+Triggers in Fabric Data Factory use Fabric platform capabilities including event streams and Reflex triggers.
+Inside of the Fabric Data Factory pipeline design canvas, there's a Trigger button to create a Reflex trigger for your pipeline, or you can create the trigger directly from the Data Activator experience.

 ## How to set storage event triggers on a pipeline